microsoft/VirtualClient/website/docs/guides/0600-integration-blob-storage.md

-﻿---
-id: blob-storage
-sidebar_position: 7
----

-# Blob storage support
+﻿# Azure Storage Account Integration
 Virtual Client supports a few different types of Azure Blob stores that can be used as part of a workload profile execution.
 This documentation covers how to supply those blob stores to the Virtual Client on the command line as well as how to use them in Virtual Client codebase.

-### Supported Blob Stores
+## Supported Blob Stores
 The following stores are supported by the Virtual Client.
 The stores must be Azure Storage Account blob stores.

 * **Packages Store**